 Here is a selection of useful websites which contain a wealth of information about Classics teaching.
-If you can't find what you are looking for or would like some specific advice on a particular topic, please contact Hannah Walsh (firstname.lastname@example.org).
+If you can't find what you are looking for or would like some specific advice on a particular topic, please contact Richard Cole (email@example.com).

-Minimus: http://www.minimus-etc.co.uk/Information about the popular Minimus Latin course for primary school students.
-Student worksheets, scheme of work and teacher resources are available to download for free.
+Minimus: Information about the popular Minimus Latin course for primary school students.
+Student worksheets, scheme of works and teacher resources are available to download for free.

 Why Classics?
-A presentation (Classics colloquium presentation (Office document, 9,934kB)) delivered to PGCE students at the University of Bristol in June 2016 – includes tips and practical resources about setting up Classics clubs in schools (see Resource starter pack (PDF, 2,344kB)).
+See also this presentation on Why Classics?
+(Office document, 9,934kB) and its accompanying Resource starter pack (PDF, 2,344kB), delivered to PGCE students at the University of Bristol in June 2016, which includes tips and practical resources about setting up Classics clubs in schools.

 Organisations offering training:

 Classics for All: Classics for All supports state schools throughout the UK, both primary and secondary by giving teachers specialist knowledge and training to teach Classics.
 Since their first grant award in 2011, they have reached 700 schools, benefiting more than 40,000 pupils.
 For further information about their grants programmes and the kind of support available, please visit the website.

 Association for Latin Teaching: Summer schools and refresher days for teachers.

 Classical Association: INSET days for teachers and conferences

 Society for the Promotion of Hellenic Studies: The society aims to help those engaged in Hellenic Studies at all levels.
 It can provide grants to schools, and organises a series of lectures and conferences.